CCAMLR-Science/Trend_Analysis/README.md

 5. Update past catch limits.

 Every year new catch limits are agreed upon.
-Record the previous catch limits in the file *CLs.csv* by adding a column every year.
+Use the *GetCLs* script (only once a year), but always double check with the SC table of catch limits.
 If a new RB is created, add a row for it.
-Use the *GetCLs* script (only once a year), but always double check with the SC table of catch limits.

 6. Review/update vulnerable biomass estimates